 Incarceration can be a difficult experience.
-At times, inmates may feel discouraged, frustrated, and helpless.
+At times, you may feel discouraged, frustrated, and helpless.
 It is not uncommon for people to experience depression while in jail or prison, especially if they are newly incarcerated, serving a long sentence, experiencing family problems, struggling to get along with other inmates, or receiving bad news.
 Over time, most inmates successfully adapt to incarceration and find ways to use their time productively and meaningfully.
 However, some inmates continue to struggle with the pressures of incarceration and become overwhelmed by a sense of hopelessness.
-If an inmate feels a sense of hopelessness or begins thinking about suicide, they should talk to a staff member.
-Help is available and actively seeking help is a sign of strength and determination to prevail.
-If an inmate feels he is in imminent danger of harming himself or someone else, he should contact a staff member immediately.
+If you feel a sense of hopelessness or begin thinking about suicide, talk to a staff member.
+Help is available and actively seeking help is a sign of your strength and determination to prevail.
+If you feel you are in imminent danger of harming yourself or someone else, you should contact a staff member immediately.

-In addition, if an inmate suspects another inmate is contemplating suicide, they should notify a staff member.
-Staff do not always see everything inmates see, and most suicidal individuals display some warning signs of their intentions.
-Inmates should alert a staff member right away if they suspect a fellow inmate is considering suicide.
-The most effective way to prevent another person from taking his life is to recognize the factors that put people at risk for suicide, take warning signs seriously, and know how to respond.
+In addition, if you suspect another inmate is contemplating suicide, please notify a staff member.
+Staff do not always see everything inmates see.
+And, most suicidal individuals display some warning signs of their intentions.
+PLEASE alert a staff member right away if you suspect a fellow inmate is considering suicide.
+The most effective way to prevent another person from taking his or her life is to recognize the factors that put people at risk for suicide, take warning signs seriously and know how to respond.
 The warning signs of suicide may include:

-- threatening to hurt or kill oneself or talking about wanting to hurt or kill oneself - feeling hopeless - · feeling rage or uncontrolled anger or seeking revenge - · increased alcohol or drug use - withdrawing from friends, family, associates - experiencing dramatic mood changes - feeling anxious or agitated, being unable to sleep, or sleeping all the time - · seeing no reason for living or having no sense of purpose
+- · threatening to hurt or kill oneself or talking about wanting to hurt or kill oneself - · feeling hopeless - · feeling rage or uncontrolled anger or seeking revenge - · increased alcohol or drug use - · withdrawing from friends, family, associates - · experiencing dramatic mood changes - · feeling anxious or agitated, being unable to sleep, or sleeping all the time - · seeing no reason for living or having no sense of purpose

-If a friend, cellmate, coworker, or associate is exhibiting these signs, an inmate should start by telling the person he is concerned and give him examples of what he sees that worries him.
-He should also listen and encourage the person to seek help.
-If the person is hesitant, he should offer to go with the person to speak to a staff member.
-If an inmate is not confident a suicidal person will seek help, he should notify a staff member himself.
-Seeking help for a person in distress is showing concern for the welfare of a fellow human being.
-If an inmate reports these concerns to staff, he can rest easy knowing he did everything within his power to assist the individual.
+If your friend, cellmate, coworker, or associate is exhibiting these signs, start by telling the person you are concerned and give him/her examples of what you see that worries you.
+Listen and encourage the person to seek help.
+If they are hesitant, offer to go with them to speak to a staff member.
+If you are not confident they will seek help, notify a staff member yourself.
+Seeking help for a person in distress isn't "snitching", it is showing concern for the welfare of a fellow human being.
+If you report your concerns to staff, you can rest easy knowing you did everything within your power to assist the individual.